 Step 1: Choose a Host and a Domain

 The first step to creating a website, no matter which approach you decide to use, is selecting a web hosting service and a domain name.
 The web host is the company that provides the server and storage space for your site and gives the online world access to your brand.
-The domain name is the URL (e.g., www.hostingadvice.com) that people use to navigate directly to your site.
+The domain name, on the other hand, is the URL (e.g., www.hostingadvice.com) that people use to navigate directly to your site.

 This is the super easy part.
 The web’s top-rated hosts have pulled out all the stops to expedite and alleviate the initial website creation process — often beginning with a complimentary domain name registration, single-click installations for popular CMS and blogging platforms, a free website builder, and marketing credits.